Emroess/PRISM/README.md

 The core value of PRISM lies in helping the practitioner **automate robotic policy training**.
 It streams high-frequency (1 kHz) real-time TCP telemetry, including precise position, velocity, and torque feedback.
 This enables robotic policies to autonomously monitor task progress in real time.
 Practitioner-written scripts can then determine task success or failure using physical metrics — such as theta_on, theta_off, torque, or velocity thresholds — streamed over Ethernet.

-PRISM’s fully programmatic API allows the motor to automatically reset to its starting state.
+PRISM’s fully programmable API allows the motor to automatically reset to its starting state.
 Practitioners can also instantly re-randomize physical parameters — such as damping, friction, and wall stiffness — for the next episode.
 This creates a seamless, continuous training loop, enabling the creation of scripts that let robots physically train on **self-resetting tasks** with zero human intervention.

 ## Features